rofiqurrohman/nextjs-fullstack/README.md

 ## Nextjs Fullstack

-This is a project nextjs fullstack template
+This is a project nextjs fullstack based role auth with token jwt template

 ### Local Development